ppy/osu-wiki/wiki/Ranking_criteria/osu!mania/en.md

 Additional guidelines for *7 key Normal* difficulties:

 - **Avoid chords with more than 3 notes.** This includes long note patterns that involve notes in more than three columns.
-However, using a double that is played with the other hand than the long note is fine.
-- **Bracket patterns should be used sparingly.**
+- **Avoid 1/4 bracket patterns.** 1/2 bracket patterns should be used sparingly.
 - **Long notes played with adjacent keys that are held simultaneously should be released at the same time.** Long notes with multiple release timings require coordination that players of this level cannot reasonably handle.

 ### ![](/wiki/shared/diff/hard-m.png?20211215) Hard